andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_05_1stLevelAnalysis.rst

 Overview
 ********

 Now that the first functional run has been preprocessed, we can **fit a model** to the data.
-To understanding how model fitting works, we need to review some fundamentals such as the General Linear Model, the BOLD response, and what a time-series is.
+To understand how model fitting works, we need to review some fundamentals such as the General Linear Model, the BOLD response, and what a time-series is.
 Each of these topics are discussed in the following table of contents.

 After you have reviewed those concepts, you are then ready to run a first-level analysis using FEAT.
 The figure below illustrates how we will be fitting a model to the data.

 .. figure:: 1stLevelAnalysis_Pipeline.png

    After a model has been constructed indicating what the BOLD response should look like (A), that model is then fit to the time-series at each voxel (B).
-How well the model fits (also known as the **goodness of fit**) can then be represented on the brain with statistical maps, also known as "blobs" (C).
-Brighter intensities indicate a better model fit.
-These statistical maps can then be thresholded to show only the voxels with a statistically significant model fit.
+How well the model fits (also known as the **goodness of fit**) can then be represented on the brain with statistical maps, with brighter intensities signifying a better model fit.
+These statistical maps can then be thresholded to show only the voxels with a statistically significant model fit (C).

 .. toctree::
    :maxdepth: 1